ishajain15/OpenMinds/README.md

 # OpenMinds

-Tutor Software written using JavaFX and SQL.
+Tutor Software written using Javascript and SQL.

 Currently working on the sign in form, need to add backend functionality.